twbs/grunt-css-flip/README.md

 ```

 ## Contributing
-The project's coding style is laid out in the JSHint and JSCS configurations.
+The project's coding style is laid out in the ESLint configuration.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License and copyright